tmorin/plantuml-libs/distribution/material-4/Av/NewReleases.md

 include('material-4/Av/NewReleases')

 ' renders the element
-NewReleases('NewReleases', 'New Releases', 'an optional tech label')
+NewReleases('NewReleases', 'New Releases', 'an optional tech label', 'an optional description')
 @enduml
 ```